 What Is a “Community Cat”?

-A community cat is a feral or stray cat living in neighborhoods or industrial areas outside.
+A community cat is any free-roaming, unowned cat who is living outside in neighborhoods or industrial areas.

 Feral cats are the offspring of stray or abandoned pets that are not spayed or neutered.
-Female cats can become pregnant at five months of age and can give birth several times each year.
-Without early human contact, their kittens become feral and begin the cycle of breeding again.
+Female cats can become pregnant as young as five months of age and can give birth several times each year.
+Without early human contact, their kittens become feral and continue the cycle of reproduction.

-According to the Humane Society of the United States, tens of millions of un-owned cats live outdoors, and most rely on humans for food and shelter.
-These cats can be truly un-socialized ferals or friendly strays that have been lost or abandoned.
+According to the Humane Society of the United States, tens of millions of unowned cats live outdoors, and most rely on humans for food and shelter.
+These cats can be truly feral or friendly strays that have been lost or abandoned.

 What Does the Feral Cat Coalition Do?